-Woods Mullen Shelter is an emergency shelter located in the South End of Boston at the corner of Melnea Cass Boulevard and Massachusetts Avenue, near the Boston Medical Center.
-Woods Mullen Shelter provides food, emergency clothing, health care and case management services for anyone who is in need.
+Woods Mullen Shelter is an emergency shelter for women located in the South End of Boston at the corner of Melnea Cass Boulevard and Massachusetts Avenue, near the Boston Medical Center.
+Woods Mullen Shelter provides food, emergency clothing, health care and case management services for women who are in need.
 Shelter guests are welcome to stay as long as needed and are strongly encouraged to take advantage of a wide range of services and programs designed to help transition back to the community.
 Services include meals, toiletries, emergency clothing, small storage lockers, medical and mental health care and individual case management.

-Woods-Mullen Shelter has 190 beds available, 66 for women.
+Woods-Mullen Shelter has 200 beds available.
 Beds are given out on a first-come, first-serve basis.
-In the winter months, overflow beds are available for 40 men and 12 women.
+In the winter months, overflow beds are available.

 For more information, call (617) 534-7100.